m1m1k/TimeLords/README.md

 A *graphical* strategy Rougelike RPG attempting to follow D20 rules, adding graphics, and interesting mechanics.
 Rather than invent a mythical world, we'll be traveling back through time to the ancient Roman Empire.
 Players will achieve greatness or die trying while being immersed in thrilling historical fiction.
+Game Engine: Unity3D, C#
+2.5D top down style 2D sprites => pokemon/fftactics/original sid meyers civilization style.
+Textual style will be gritty, satirical, and humorous (hopefully).
+Graphics will be Bright, colorful, and the ridiculous yet serious world will contrast character's humour-as-a-coping strategy, and nonchalance.

 ## CHAPTER 0 : BEFORE I left Earth...
 *OVERVIEW: you are about to become the first time traveller in the world.